 But you should also be aware that just snoring and fatigue during the daytime are not the only tell-tale signs of Sleep Apnea.
 There can be a plethora of symptoms which can actually indicate Sleep Apnea.

-- Health benefits of eating sugar apple
+- Health benefits of eating raw gram in the morning

 Sleep apnea symptoms and signs

 Here some of the surprising symptoms of Sleep Apnea are mentioned so that you can get some idea and stay careful.
 Just take a look.

 - Symptom 1 – Despite Getting Ample Amount of Sleep You Are Still Tired in the Morning

 As Sleep Apnea disrupts your breathing all through the night, your sleep is bound to be disturbed.
 Even if you have no knowledge of waking, people who have Sleep Apnea tend to wake up very frequently.
 This can prevent people from getting ample amount of rest even after covering sufficient number of hours.
 Your stress hormones can also get enhanced if you choke and gasp for breath throughout the night which enhances the heart rate that blood pressure.
 This, in turn, prevents your body from getting a restful sleep.

 - Symptom 2- Your Partner Says Your Snore or Gasp for Breath or Stop Breathing When You Sleep

 You may be snoring or choking throughout the night, but you never wake up with awareness about the same and so it is your bed partner who can be the only one to enlighten you about your symptoms.
 But you should know that just snoring does not always mean Sleep Apnea.
 There can be heavy snorers who don’t have Sleep Apnea.
 Snoring just suggests the narrowing of the throat in the rear portion.
 But when the narrowing is augmented so much so that it is impossible for even air to pass through, then it is Sleep Apnea.